openstack/ironic-specs/specs/kilo/logical-names.rst

 Data model impact
 -----------------

-There should be a 1:1 mapping between a <logical name> and a <node uuid> for a particular tenant.
-We can consider a <logical name> as an alias for a
+There should be a 1:1 mapping between a <logical name> and a <node uuid>.
-<node uuid>.
+We can consider a <logical name> as an alias for a <node uuid>.

 When the version of ironic that includes these changes is run against an existing installation, the database will be upgraded to support the addition